 download SFKTray Free Edition now, which can

-display two independent lights, by:
+display four independent lights, by:

 the lights are changed by the sfk status command.